 Masterclass Series: Simplifying Software Architecture4 min readReading Time: 3 minutes

-When it comes to building ideal software, architecture forms the base and the backbone for the smooth sailing of any system.
-Simply put, software architecture is a framework for developers to articulate user expectations and lay down a mutual understanding of the system design before embarking on a software development life cycle.
-Whether it’s for efficient communication among stakeholders, early design decisions, or implementation constraints, designing simple yet effective architecture is a crucial step in building an organization’s tech stack.
+When it comes to building ideal software, architecture forms the base of every system.
+It is a framework for developers to articulate user expectations and lay down a mutual understanding of the system design.
+This is typically done before embarking on a software development life cycle.
+Whether it’s for efficient communication among stakeholders, early design decisions, or implementation constraints — designing simple yet effective architecture is a crucial step in building an organization’s tech stack.

-We recently hosted Ajey Gore, Operating Partner – Technology/CTO at Sequoia Capital at Blox.ai to lay down the best principles of simplifying software architecture, decision-making, and long-term software development.
+We recently hosted Ajey Gore, Operating Partner – Technology/CTO at Sequoia Capital at Blox.ai.
+During the session, Gore laid down the best principles of simplifying software architecture, decision-making, and long-term software development.

 1. The right architecture should help the product grow